 - Keep them focused on satisfying each and every item on the list.
 Encourage them to read it over multiple times while they are preparing, while they are writing, and before they turn it in.

-- Use the exchange of abstracts (preferably on an email list so everyone else can see at the same time) as a way to help them with their overall pitch, and organization of their paper and its main point.
+- Use the exchange of abstracts (preferably on an email list or forum so everyone else can see at the same time) as a way to help them with their overall pitch, and organization of their paper and its main point.

 - You can't emphasize enough how rigorously organized and concise their paper must be.
 The section headings alone ought to convey the entire message of the paper.
 Same for the title, for the abstract, and for the introduction.